-A common misconception is that a cybersecurity insurance policy is a catch-all safety net, but that’s simply not the reality.
-Without a comprehensive cybersecurity strategy in place, a business may not qualify for a policy in the first place.
+A common misconception is that a cybersecurity insurance policy is a catch-all safety net, but that’s not the reality.
+Without a comprehensive cybersecurity strategy, a business may not qualify for a policy in the first place.

-Furthermore, in the event of a hack, a business may not qualify for full coverage if their cybersecurity standards have lapsed, or if they can be found to be responsible for the incident (whether due to negligence or otherwise).
+Furthermore, in the event of a hack, a business may not qualify for full coverage if its cybersecurity standards have lapsed or if they can be found responsible for the incident (whether due to negligence or otherwise).

 This is not an isolated incident.
 As discovered by Mactavish, the cybersecurity insurance market is plagued with issues concerning actual coverage for cybercrime events:

 - Coverage is limited to attacks and fails to address human error

 - Claims are limited to losses that result directly from network interruption and not the entire period of business disruption

 - Claims related to third-party contractors and outsourced service providers are almost always denied

 All this shows why business owners need to look carefully at the fine print of their cybersecurity insurance policy and ensure their cybersecurity standards are up to par.
 No one should assume they’re covered in a cybercrime attack — after all, for every $1 million paid in premiums, insurance companies only pay out $320,000 in claims.